ShapeLayer/ShapeLayer/README.md

     </a>
 </p>

-Studying Computer Engineering at Intelligent Video Media / Interface Lab in Chonnam National University as undergraduate research student.
+Studying computer engineering at Intelligent Video Media / Interface Lab in Chonnam National University as undergraduate research student.

 ---